Analysis

 Olawale Opayinka — Founder, Makaya Consult

 Actuary and real estate pioneer.
-Former MD/CEO, Eko Development Company Limited.
+Former MD/CEO of Eko Development Company (FZE / Ltd).
 Lead developer of Azuri Towers — Nigeria's tallest residential tower.
 Delivered the keynote lecture on the economic implications of the Lagos-Calabar Coastal Highway in March 2026.

 Speak with Olawale about your EAC project.